 A simple team subpage will do the trick.
-You can choose a different style in accordance to your brand – you can go for strictly professional approach with black and white photos or you can come up with something completely wacky which will make your brand even more likeable!
+You can choose a different style in accordance with your brand — you can go for a strictly professional approach with black and white photos or you can come up with something completely wacky which will make your brand even more likable!

 Search engine optimization (SEO) has been in the focus for years.
 And it still won’t leave the spotlight.

 Optimizing your website for search engines means that you are optimizing for your users as well.
 Optimization guidelines and algorithms are devised in order to give users the most relevant results for their search queries.
-SEO can improve your website and bring more visitors in.
+SEO is one of the best ways to improve your website and bring more visitors in.

 SEO is not something you do only once and success doesn’t come overnight.
 It is a process rather than an action and it consists of many different aspects, yet keywords are still in the focus.
 One of the main answers to the question of how to enhance your website lies in SEO and you need to start working on that.

 Start by making simple changes like targeting specific keywords and linking to high authority websites.
 These SEO tools will give you a hand in doing so.

 9. Make Sure Your Store is Ready For Mobile

 In a world where 70% of all Internet traffic comes from mobiles, you can’t really expect to get away with a website which is not mobile-friendly.

 One of the most important website improvements you must do is optimize your website for mobile devices.
 Regardless if your website is mobile-friendly, mobile responsive or mobile optimized, you simply must sort that out if you are looking to increase your web presence.

 A lot of pre-built themes nowadays are optimized for mobile devices by design.
 If you are looking for this website improvement, finding a responsive theme is your best bet.